Woman arrested for DUI after RV gets stuck in Taco Bell drive-thru

-KENNEWICK, Wash.
-(KCPQ) — Police arrested a woman on suspicion of DUI after she got her RV stuck in a Washington state Taco Bell drive-thru.
+KENNEWICK, Wash. — Police arrested a woman on suspicion of DUI after she got her RV stuck in a Washington state Taco Bell drive-thru, KCPQ reports.

 According to the Kennewick Police Department, the woman drove the wrong way into the fast-food restaurant’s drive-thru shortly after midnight Friday.